 Joel Schumacher, director of ‘St. Elmo’s Fire,’ dies at 80

-NEW YORK (AP) — Joel Schumacher, the journeyman director who dressed New York department store windows before shepherding the Brat Pack to the big screen in “St. Elmo’s Fire” and steering the Batman franchise into its most baroque territory in “Batman Forever” and “Batman & Robin,” has died.
+NEW YORK (AP) — Joel Schumacher, the eclectic and brazen filmmaker who dressed New York department store windows before shepherding the Brat Pack to the big screen in “St. Elmo’s Fire” and steering the Batman franchise into its most baroque territory in “Batman Forever” and “Batman & Robin,” has died.
 He was 80.

 A representative for Schumacher said the filmmaker died Monday in New York after a yearlong battle with cancer.

+Schumacher then made “Flatliners,” about morbidly obsessed medical students, and a pair of John Grisham adaptations in “The Client” and “A Time to Kill.”
+“Falling Down,” with Michael Douglas as a Los Angeles man whose anger from minute every-day interactions steadily builds in violence, was maybe his most critically acclaimed film, though its depictions of minorities — particularly a Korean grocer — were from the start hotly debated.

+On its 25th anniversary, April Wolfe of LA Weekly wrote that it “remains one of Hollywood’s most overt yet morally complex depictions of the modern white-victimization narrative, one both adored and reviled by the extreme right.”

-After films including “Flatliners” and “A Time to Kill,” Schumacher inherited the DC universe from Tim Burton.
-His garish take on Batman resulted in two of the the franchise’s most cartoonish movies in 1995’s “Batman Forever” and 1997’s “Batman & Robin.”
+The slickness of those productions helped Schumacher inherit the DC universe from Tim Burton.
+In Schumacher’s hands, Batman received a garish overhaul that resulted in two of the the franchise’s most cartoonish movies in 1995’s “Batman Forever” and 1997’s “Batman & Robin.”
+The first was a box-office smash but the second fizzled and remains most often remembered for its infamous suits.

-Schumacher also directed the thrillers “Tigerland” and “Phone Booth,” as well as “The Phantom of the Opera.”

-Most recently, he directed two episodes of Netflix’s “House of Cards” in 2013.
+“It was like I had murdered a baby,” Schumacher said of the response to ”Batman & Robin.”
+Yet it, too, has developed a small cult following for those who prefer the antithesis of Christopher Nolan’s more grim Batman movies.

 Schumacher was raised in Queens by his mother after his father died when he was four-years-old.
-As a teenager, he quickly became enmeshed in the city’s nightlife.
+As a youngster, he quickly became enmeshed in the city’s nightlife.

-“The street was my education,” Schumacher told New York magazine earlier this year.
+“The street was my education,” Schumacher told Vulture earlier this year.
 “You could ride your bike over the 59th Street Bridge then.
 So I rode my bike everywhere.
 I was in Manhattan all the time and all over Queens.
 If you’re a kid on a bike, anything can happen, and predators come out of the woodwork, my God.
 I looked very innocent, but I wasn’t.”

+Schumacher would often say he was fortunate to have survived the ‘60s at all.
+He made habits of liquid Methadrine, acid and sex.
+Out long before many in Hollywood, Schumacher pegged his lovers in “the double-digit thousands.”
+He was a warm and gossipy raconteur though Schumacher said he “never kissed and told about anybody who gives me the favor of sharing a bed with me.”

+“I don’t not like talking about it, I just don’t believe it matters,” Schumacher said of his sexuality in a 2000 interview with the Guardian.
+“I’ve lived my life very openly.
+I started drinking at nine.
+I started doing drugs in my early teens.
+I started smoking at 10 and I started sex at 11.
+So I’m not hiding anything.
+But I am totally and completely against labels.”

 By JAKE COYLE